[Agenda] EU court to rule on migrant quotas This Week

 The EU has already blacklisted 103 North Koreans and 57 North Korean entities, but France and Germany called for "a tightening of EU sanctions".

-The ministers' three-day talks were meant to focus on cyber defence, EU military integration, the security situation in the Sahel and the Horn of Africa, countering Islamist radicalisation, the Middle East Peace Process, and EU relations with former Soviet states.
+The ministers' three-day talks were meant to focus on cyber defence, EU military integration, the security situation in the Sahel and the Horn of Africa, the Middle East Peace Process, and EU relations with former Soviet states.

 The meeting will kick off with a cyber war game together with Nato chief Jens Stoltenberg.